OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 		It sometimes passes system calls directly through to the operating system.
 		Otherwise it may aggregate groups of system calls into a higher functionality or provide functionality, like math functions, that does not depend on the operating system.
-		It too, operates in user space, and inherits the
+		It too, operates in user space.
 		</dd>
 	<dt>Hardware</dt>
 		<dd>
 		The operating system is controls and is adapted for the hardware platform on which it operates.
 		</dd>
 </dl>

+## Functional Description

+Linux offers access to the system's hardware peripherals and to process and memory resources to support programme execution.
+It provides facilities to control access to those resources and manage them as well as providing support services for the execution of computer programmes.

 ## Elements